COOPER-RATLIFF, BETTY GAYLE (1952–1999).

 In 1976 Cooper moved to Southeastern Oklahoma State University (SOSU), Durant, and completed a master's degree while coaching both men's and women's rodeo teams.
 Under her tutelage the school captured nine NIRA team championships (five men's and four women's).
 She also set a national record for most career wins by a rodeo-team coach.
 During her tenure at SOSU individual rodeo athletes compiled two dozen NIRA championship titles.
 She also served as the university's director of equestrian athletics and taught equestrian studies courses.
 Meanwhile, Cooper continued to compete professionally and was rodeo director for the WPRA.

 In the 1990s the multi-talented Cooper-Ratliff (who married Harry "Rip" Ratliff in 1992) invented and patented a "releasable honda for lariat ropes" (a quick-breakaway knot for the loop), a feature that was useful for roping practice (1998).
-She was inducted into the National Cowgirl Hall of Fame in 1987 and received that organization's first Pioneer Award in 1997.
+She was inducted into the National Cowgirl Hall of Fame in 1987 and into the Women’s Professional Rodeo Association Hall of Fame in 1996, receiving that organization’s first Pioneer Award.
 On November 12, 1999, she died of cancer in Durant, Oklahoma, while still coaching at SOSU.

 "Betty Gayle Cooper-Ratliff," Vertical File, Research Division, Oklahoma Historical Society, Oklahoma City.

 Murray Evans, "Winning Runs in the Family: Betty Gaye Cooper Lassos Breakaway Crown," Daily Oklahoman (Oklahoma City), 10 October 1989.